Welcome to Women's Studies

 The strength of the Women's Studies Program comes from its 50-plus affiliated faculty members who teach in disciplines including English, History, Sociology, Nursing, Philosophy, Alaska Native Studies, Anthropology, Journalism, Social Work, Languages, Math, Communication, Theater, Psychology, and the Justice Center.

-Academic Advisers for the Social Sciences in the College of Arts and Sciences.
+Academic Adviser for the Social Sciences in the College of Arts and Sciences.

 Walk ins are welcome but appointments are strongly encouraged.